 “It’s not only our nose and mouth that breathe.
 All of our sweat pores breathe.
 When people have a cold, they feel miserable because they lack energy.
 The same is true when your sweat pores are congested, especially the sweat pores on your head, which are the greatest in number.”

 Chan says that people sometimes feel energized after combing their head because the qi congested under the skin gets expelled through the sweat pores.
 Once the qi is smoothed out, a person experiences a renewed sense of wellness.

 Wood combs can also be used to massage other parts of the body.
 Chan combs his entire body every day.
 Qi can become murky and hover around, causing inflammation.
 A wood comb can expel that murky qi while stimulating fresh qi.

-“The best part is that, unlike with medication, this method has no side effects.
-Wood combs are completely natural.
+“The best part is that wood combs are completely natural.
 It combs your energy and makes it flow so as to relieve pain and other symptoms.”

 Even knowing that Chan is a true lover of wood combs and a gifted artisan of many years, it’s still surprising to discover that his process for bringing a comb into the world takes more than a hundred steps.